Dave031387/TextTemplateProcessor/README.md

 ### Text Lines
 Text lines define the text that gets written to the generated output file.
 The text on a text line will be written verbatim to the output file after applying the appropriate indentation and after replacing all tokens with their corresponding token values. ([Tokens](#tokens) will be covered later in this document.)
-The amount of indentation depends on the current indent amount carried forward from the previous text line and the indent amount specified in the control code of the current text line.
+The amount of indentation depends on the current indent amount carried forward from the previous text line and the tab value specified in the tab control code of the current text line.

 > [!NOTE]
 > *The current indent amount always gives the number of space characters to be inserted at the start of a generated text line.
 This is
-> different than the indent amount specified in the control code of a text line, which gives the number of tabs.*
+> different than the tab value specified in the tab control code of a text line, which gives the number of tabs which will be added or
+> removed from the current indent amount to arrive at the new current indent amount.*

 The current indent amount always starts at 0 (zero) at the beginning of the text template process.
 It may or may not get adjusted when a text line is processed, depending on the nature of the tab control code at the start of the text line.
 One-time tab control codes (with the